HTRDR-PLANETS(1) General Commands Manual HTRDR-PLANETS(1)

 Advice on the definition of the atmospheric acceleration structures.
 Default is 512.

-Make htrdr‑planeto verbose.
+Make htrdr‑planets verbose.

 For an image rendering in the visible part of the spectrum (default behavior or option -s cie_xyz), the pixel components store 4 estimates.
 The first, second, and third pairs of floating point values encode the estimated integrated radiance in W/sr/m^2 for the X, Y, and Z components of the CIE 1931 XYZ color space.
 The first value of each pair is the expected value of the average radiance of the pixel.
 The second value is its associated standard deviation.
 The fourth and final pair records the microsecond estimate of the computation time per radiative path and its standard error.